Postponing the 2020 International Development Scholarship Scheme for Professional Staff

 - International conferences

-2. Proposed details of planned visits to at least one overseas Higher Education institution or relevant organisation.
+2. Details of proposed visit/s to at least one overseas Higher Education institution or relevant organisation.

-7. Your ability to be an excellent ambassador for UON and how your proposed international development activities will align to the priority areas in NeW Futures (see Priority Areas below).
+6. a) Comment on your ability to be an excellent ambassador for the University and how your proposed international development activities will align to the priority areas in our University’s strategic plan.
+(Priority Areas below)

 - A supporting statement (1 page) from the Head of School/ Unit (see Nomination Process below).